Half Term: Monday 26 – Friday 30 October.

 Pupils and students should adhere to our uniform and dress code at all times, including when representing the school away from the School building.
 While travelling to and from school, including on public transport, we expect that all pupils will uphold the highest standards of behaviour.

 We also expect our pupils to respect the fabric of the school building, and play their part in making sure it is able to service generations of pupils to come.
 This includes clearing away after themselves after they have eaten, not eating or drinking (other than water) anywhere other than the atrium, and making sure that the playground and school grounds remain litter free.
+Parents and carers can also see when their child is and is not making the right decisions through our Class Charts online system and phone app.

 Our expectations are linked to our desire for all pupils and students to develop into flourishing, active citizens, and the school’s commitment to prepare them for the challenges that lie ahead.